-We are glad that you have chosen to come back to St. Petersburg College.
-If you have not registered for classes in two years or more, SPC needs to update its record to ensure we have your current information.
-This readmissions process is easy and only take a few minutes.
+We are glad you decided to return to St. Petersburg College!
+If you have not registered for classes in two years or more, you need to apply for readmission so we can update our records.
+This process is easy and takes only a few minutes.

-- Selective Admissions and Baccalaureate Programs: Certain programs may require additional documentation.
-Contact your academic department for more information.
+The following programs may require additional documentation for readmission.
+Contact your academic department or advisor for specific information.

-- International Students: International students requesting F1 student visas must contact the International Center for applications and complete admissions procedures.
+- International students requesting F1 student visas must contact the International Center for applications and complete admissions procedures.

 If you were suspended from or voluntarily withdrew from a health program, you may be readmitted in accordance with the program's approved readmission policy.
 Cases involving extenuating circumstances beyond your control may be appealed to the Provost's Office at the Health Education Center.